xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	c) Google TPU
 	d) GPU as general purpose processors

-87. Assign to the correct group (Dropout / Batch normalization)
+87. Assign to the correct group (Dropout / Batch normalization).
+Select normalization
 	a) dropping out hidden and visible nodes of a network randomly to prevent overfitting, typically 20% of nodes
 	b) normalizing the inputs in every layer so that they have mean output activation of zero and standard deviation of one

-88. Assign to the correct group (parameter / hyper-parameter)
+88. Assign to the correct group (parameter / hyper-parameter).
+Select parameter
 	a) configuration variable that is internal to the model whose value can be estimated from data
 	b) parameter whose value is set before the learning process begins.
 It determines how the model is trained and the model structure